University of Hawaii at Manoa Data & Information Overview

 Freshmen Retention Rate

 When we say that a student has graduated on time, we mean that they have finished their bachelor's degree within four years.
-The on-time graduation rate at UHM is 21%.
+The on-time graduation rate at UH Manoa is 21%.
 That's lower than the national rate of 33.3%

-How Much Does University of Hawaii at Manoa Cost?overall average net price of UHM is $15,286.
+How Much Does University of Hawaii at Manoa Cost?overall average net price of UH Manoa is $15,030.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
-For more information on the sticker price of UHM, see our tuition and fees and room and board pages.
+For more information on the sticker price of UH Manoa, see our tuition and fees and room and board pages.

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At UHM, approximately 35% of students took out student loans averaging $6,754 a year.
-That adds up to $27,016 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At UH Manoa, approximately 37% of students took out student loans averaging $7,149 a year.
+That adds up to $28,596 over four years for those students.

-The student loan default rate at UHM is 4.4%.
+The student loan default rate at UH Manoa is 3.3%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do UHM Graduates Make?students who graduate with a bachelor's degree from UHM make about $45,800 a year during their first few years of employment after graduation.
-That's great news for UHM students since it is 15% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do UH Manoa Graduates Make?students who graduate from UH Manoa with a bachelor's degree go on to jobs where they make an average salary of $45,800 in their early years.
+That's great news for UH Manoa students since it is 15% more than the average college graduate's salary of $39,802 per year.

 Location of University of Hawaii at Manoa